ramosv/Raw-Computer-Vision/README.md

 2. Add white gaussian noise to the grayscale image.
 Show the effects of the noise when the standard deviation is 1, 10 and 30 and 50.

+In this task, we first added White Gaussian noise to a grayscale image with varying standard deviations (1, 10, 30, and 50).
+When tested, low standard deviations 1 and 10 had minimal noise, causing slight distortion while maintaining the image structure.
+However, with higher values 30 and 50, the noise became overwhelming, significantly lowering the image quality

 -June

-3. Add Salt and Pepper noise to 10% and 30% of the pixels in the grayscale image in 1.
+1. Add Salt and Pepper noise to 10% and 30% of the pixels in the grayscale image in 1.
 Salt and Pepper noise is added to an image by adding random bright and random dark pixels all over the image.